How Much Does a Kitchen Island Cost?

 How Much Does It Cost to Put in a Small Island?

-A 3-foot by 5-foot kitchen island will cost far less than a bigger custom kitchen island with seating.
-It's often possible to get a small kitchen island with faux granite countertops for $3,000 or less.
+A 2-foot by 3-foot kitchen island will cost far less than a bigger custom kitchen island with seating.
+It's often possible to get a small kitchen island with laminate or butcher block countertops for around $500 (CAD 680).
 These islands are less durable than ones with granite countertops but are also more affordable and can still make a big difference to the look and feel of the property.

 The average kitchen countertop square footage is just 30 square feet, which means an 8-foot kitchen island — or even a 7-foot one — is quite a large addition to the counter space of your kitchen.
 Do you really need that much counter?
 If you have a small kitchen and most of your cooking is for just one or two people, a 3-foot by 5-foot kitchen island should be more than up for the job.